ricdikulous/imx-unity-game-lessons/lessons/13-Equipping-the-NFT-Accessories/README.md

 ## Overview
 Here's an overview of what we'll cover in this lesson:
-1. Examine the pre-NFT method of accessory management.
+1. Examine the pre-NFT method of accessory management and how we will change it to include NFTs.
 2. Update the game to link accessory ownership with NFTs.
 3. Demonstrate in-game NFT accessory equipment.